Top 12 PPC Competitor Research Tools for Google Ads (2026) | Boost ROI

 Best for: Seeing competitor paid keywords and which pages they push traffic to

 Most people know Ahrefs for SEO, but it's incredibly useful for paid search intelligence too.
-Put a competitor domain into Site Explorer, open the Paid keywords report and export it, then check the Paid pages report to find their top landing pages.
+To use Ahrefs for PPC, put a competitor domain into Site Explorer, open the Paid keywords report and export it, then check the Paid pages report to find their top landing pages.
 Compare their landing page structure to yours-look at the offer, proof elements, call-to-action, and page speed.

 Pro tip: If their paid pages look totally different from their normal website pages, that's a huge clue.
 They built those pages specifically for conversion.
 You should do the same.